sushantdhumak/LangChain-Basics/README.md

 ### 5. Build an Agent - Build_Agent.py

 Let's build an Agent.
 We will build an agent that can interact with a search engine, we wiil able to ask this agent questions, watch it call the search tool, and have conversations with it.

+### 6. Support Chatbot using LangGraph - support_basic_chatbot_langgraph.py

+Let's build our first chatbot using LangGraph.
+This bot can engage in basic conversation by taking user input and generating responses using an LLM.